enarjord/passivbot/docs/index.md

 The following requirements are applicable for installing Passivbot:

 - Git 2.17 or above
-- Python 3.8.x (newer versions aren't supported yet)
+- Python 3.8.x and higher
 - Supported OS:
     - Mac
     - Linux